Supreme Court extends brief pause on abortion pill ruling

 The brand-name version of mifepristone would have to apply for a new label and packaging, which could take months.
 The generic version of the medication, which accounts for two-thirds of the market, would become unapproved.

-Abortion providers would need to decide whether to offer the drug off label to women further along in their pregnancies, since it would only be approved for use up to seven weeks into a pregnancy.
+Abortion providers would need to decide whether to offer the drug off-label to women further along in their pregnancies because it would only be approved for use up to seven weeks into a pregnancy.